-Segment: I-605, Katella Interchange Improvements
+Segment: I-605, Katella Avenue Interchange Improvements

-Status: Design Phase Underway; 35 Percent Design Submitted
+Status: Design Phase Underway - 45 Percent Complete

-Summary: This project will make enhancements at the on- and off-ramps and operational improvements on Katella Avenue at the I-605 Interchange in the City of Los Alamitos in unincorporated Orange County.
+Summary: This project will make enhancements at the on- and off-ramps and operational improvements on Katella Avenue at the I-605 Interchange in the City of Los Alamitos.
 In addition, pedestrian and bicycle improvements will incorporate complete streets components, including enhanced safety for all modes of travel.
 The final ED and PR were approved on October 3, 2018.
 The design of this project was initiated on December 28, 2020.
-This quarter, the design team worked on obtaining permits, completing surveys, collecting existing information, creating a utility management matrix, and further developing a geometric design.
+This quarter, the design team obtained concurrence on geometric concepts that provide additional operational improvements, and continued to work on obtaining permits, updating the utility management matrix, and further developing a conceptual landscaping plan.